coreeng/knowledge-platform/bootcamp-resources/autograding/README.md

 ## How to run the autograding locally

 - `make install-pushgateway`
+- check the output of `make supported-modules`  to see a list of already implemented modules
 - `make MODULE=<module-name> autograde`

 To see the metrics for the autograding tests: